 How to Glaze Over Chalk Paint

-Make your painted furniture stand out from the rest with an antiqued glazed finish.
-Here’s the best way to glaze over chalk paint!
+Glazing is one of the many painting techniques for furniture that can take your piece from ordinary to extraordinary.
+You can make your chalk painted furniture stand out from the rest with an antiqued glazed finish.
+And here’s the best way how to glaze over chalk paint!

 Dresser before painting with chalk paint and applying antiquing glaze